 The former Donald Trump adviser says that under his leadership the IDB will collaborate with the World Bank and the International Monetary Fund (IMF) to help Latin America get a larger share of the financial aid provided to countries in distress.

-Claver-Carone, who has won the backing of 23 of the 28 countries in the election, will replace Luis Alberto Moreno, a former Colombian ambassador to the US, and lead the bank in the next five years.
+Claver-Carone, who has won the backing of 23 of the 28 countries in the election, will replace Luis Alberto Moreno, who became the fourth president to lead the IDB, beginning in 2005.

 Some countries in the region (Cuba and Venezuela in particular) are worried by his election, as he is a known critic of socialist policies.

-Claver-Carone is not an economic illiterate.
-He previously worked at the Treasury Department and represented the United States in the IMF.
+Claver-Carone previously worked at the Treasury Department and represented the United States in the IMF.
 But he is taking over the job at a time the region is going through its worst financial crisis.

 Moreover, analysts say, Latin America needs structural reforms, rather than loans, to achieve an economic recovery.